Kevin Baker (author): Career

-Baker is the author of the City of Fire trilogy, published by HarperCollins, which consists of the following historical novels: Dreamland (1998); the bestselling Paradise Alley (2002); and Strivers Row (2006).
+Baker is the author of the City of Fire trilogy, published by HarperCollins, which consists of the following historical novels: Dreamland (1999); the bestselling Paradise Alley (2002); and Strivers Row (2006).
 The middle volume of the trilogy won the 2003 James Fenimore Cooper Prize for Best Historical Fiction and the 2003 American Book Award.
 Paradise Alley was also chosen by bestselling Angela's Ashes author, Frank McCourt, as a Today show book club selection.

-In 2009, he wrote a Luna Park, a graphic novel illustrated by Croatian artist Danijel Žeželj.
+In 2009, he wrote Luna Park, a graphic novel illustrated by Croatian artist Danijel Žeželj.

 A writer of over 200 newspaper and magazine articles, Baker was the recipient of a 2017 Guggenheim fellowship for non-fiction.

-Baker lives in New York City, where he is a contributing editor to and bi-monthly columnist for Harper's Magazine, and a regular contributor to Politico.com, The New Republic, The New York Times, and The New York Times Book Review.
+Baker lives in New York City, where he is a contributing editor to Harper's Magazine and a regular contributor to The New York Times and The New York Times Book Review.